-STATE SOCIAL MEDIA / IT SUPPORT NATHAN RICHARDSON JOSH RICHARDSON
+STATE SOCIAL MEDIA / IT SUPPORT NATHAN and JOSH RICHARDSON

-Nathan Richardson is 18 years old and the son of Matt and Connie Richardson.
+Nathan Richardson is 19 years old and the son of Matt and Connie Richardson.
 He recently graduated from Lincoln High School and will attend Southwestern Community College in Iowa where he will be a member of the baseball program.
 He is a member of Blessed Sacrament Parish in Lincoln.
 He joined the Blessed Sacrament Council 11001 in 2020.

-Josh Richardson is 16 years old and the son of Matt and Connie Richardson.
+Josh Richardson is 17 years old and the son of Matt and Connie Richardson.
 He attends Pius X High School in Lincoln where he is active in National Honor Society, basketball, and track.
 He is a member of Blessed Sacrament Parish in Lincoln.
+He joined the Blessed Sacrament Council 11001 in 2022.